Dijkstra Principles and Implementation

 }

-# Each node maintains its own State class, recording depth and other information
+# Each node maintains its own State class, recording the number of steps from s

 class State: